internetztube/craft-structure-disable-reorder/README.md

 ## Screenshots
 ![Overview](screenshots/overview.png)
-Note: The icons with which you can normally move the entry are missing here.
+Note: The icons with which you can normally move the entry are missing here, and the alphabetical order.

 # Issues